 Professor at the Central European University in Budapest.
-Co-founder and Scientific Director of CELSI, Bratislava.
-Visiting Research Fellow at Harvard University's Labor and Worklife Program.
-Affiliated Scholar at Centre for Population, Development and Labour Economics (POP), MERIT, United Nations University, Maastricht, and University of Economics in Bratislava.
-Visiting Research Fellow and former Deputy Program Director "Migration", leader of the research sub-area EU Enlargement and the Labor Markets and Deputy Director of Research (2009) at the Institute for the Study of Labor (IZA) in Bonn, Germany.
+Founder and Scientific Director of CELSI, Bratislava.
+Affiliated Scholar at the Global Labor Organization; Centre for Population, Development and Labour Economics (POP), MERIT, United Nations University, Maastricht; and University of Economics in Bratislava.
+Visiting Research Fellow and former Deputy Program Director "Migration", leader of the research sub-area EU Enlargement and the Labor Markets and Deputy Director of Research (2009) at the Institute of Labor Economics (IZA) in Bonn, Germany.
+Visiting Research Fellow at Harvard University's Labor and Worklife Program 2014/15.

-Chairperson of the Slovak Economic Association and member of Academia Europea, the European Academy of Humanities, Letters and Sciences.
+Chairperson of the Slovak Economic Association and member of Academia Europaea, the European Academy of Humanities, Letters and Sciences.

-He is the founding Managing Editor of the IZA Journal of European Labor Studies, recently included in Scopus; Associate Editor of the International Journal of Manpower; and former member of the Editorial Board of Transfer: European Review of Labour and Research.
+Associate Editor of the International Journal of Manpower; founding Managing Editor of the IZA Journal of European Labor Studies (2012-2016), included in Scopus under his leadership; and former member of the Editorial Board of Transfer: European Review of Labour and Research.

-Martin Kahanec has held several advisory positions and leading roles in a number of scientific and policy projects with the World Bank, the European Commission, European Parliament, OECD, and other international and national institutions.
+Martin Kahanec has held several advisory positions and leading roles in a number of scientific and policy projects with the World Bank, the European Commission, European Parliament, European Court of Auditors, OECD, and other international and national institutions.